 A rehabilitation program to restore a normal routine

 Sometimes medications to relieve symptoms

 Children may balk at the idea of visiting a psychotherapist because they think their symptoms are purely physical.
 However, individual and family psychotherapy, often using cognitive-behavioral techniques, can help children and family members recognize patterns of thought and behavior that perpetuate the symptoms.
 Therapists may use hypnosis, biofeedback, and relaxation therapy.

-Psychotherapy is usually combined with a rehabilitation program that aims to help children get back into a normal routine.
+Psychotherapy Psychotherapy Extraordinary advances have been made in the treatment of mental illness.
+As a result, many mental health disorders can now be treated nearly as successfully as physical disorders.
+Most treatment... read more is usually combined with a rehabilitation program that aims to help children get back into a normal routine.
 It can include physical therapy, which has the following benefits:

 Having a primary care doctor who supports them, sees them regularly, and coordinates all their care is also important.

-Drugs, such as a type of antidepressant called selective serotonin reuptake inhibitors (SSRIs), may be used to relieve pain or the anxiety or depression that can accompany these disorders.
+Medications, such as a type of antidepressant called selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRIs), may be used to relieve pain or the anxiety or depression that can accompany these disorders.